 “We were both sitting at the counter of the little coffee shop next door to Ebbets.
 I was wearing a chinchilla coat and three-inch platforms and I thought he was just some bum folk singer.
 I remember bragging to him about all the people I knew.”

 The pair cultivated a friendship that has lasted since.
 Weiss subsequently moved to California, and in the late 1970s he joined Waits and an up-and-coming female artist named Rickie Lee Jones at the vanguard of an “alternative singer-songwriter” trend based out of West Hollywood’s famed Tropicana Motel.

 Jones later immortalized Weiss in her Top 5 hit “Chuck E.’s in Love” and won the 1979 Best New Artist Grammy.
 Waits sprinkled Weiss’ likeness around a lot of his music.

 Perhaps that encouraged the perception of Weiss as some sort of hipster novelty artist, but his music retained a life-learned authenticity.
 He played with his band at the Central, a Los Angeles nightclub, and later partnered with friend Johnny Depp to convert the space into the trendy Viper Room.
 He released several adventurous and risk-taking albums, including 2006’s gratefully titled 23rd & Stout.

 “I always wanted to sing like a black man and do business like a Jew.
 Instead, I sing like a Jew and do business like a black man,” Weiss said.

-These days, L.A.’s club-crawling night owl has settled down.
+In later life, L.A.’s club-crawling night owl settled down.